 THAT IS NOT SPENDING QUALITY TIME TOGETHER.

-I don’t believe that the cell phone or electronic medium have disconnected us from each other.
+I don’t believe that the cell phone or electronic medium has disconnected us from each other.
 Nor do I believe that it is our busy lives that disconnected us.
 What I believe started the disconnect from the family dinner was the invention of the frozen TV dinner and the TV tray.
-Now, everyone could have the dinner of his choice, set on his own dinner table tray, and zone out on the television.
+Now, everyone could have the dinner of his choice, set it on his own dinner table tray, and zone out on the television.
 No eye contact.
 No interaction.

 Then, when the television became portable, many families, mine included, moved back to the kitchen table and brought a television with them.
 We were all at one table, but still no eye contact and still no interaction.
 Unless you were my father who insisted on interacting with the contestants on game shows.

 In our busy lives, it is difficult to find one specific time that we can all come together at the dinner table, but when we do find a time, how many times are we disconnected from each other because of our “electronic family?”

 If, as a family, we could come together and really spend quality time together, we would be cultivating life-long relationships.